trendsci/linkrun/readme.md

 ## The Data

-LinkRun uses publically available website crawl data from [Common Crawl database](https://commoncrawl.org/).
-Common Crawl data is updated once a month with new web crawl data.
-LinkRun uses a scheduler that automatically reads and processes new data as it is made available.<br>
+LinkRun uses data from the [Common Crawl database](https://commoncrawl.org/).
+Common Crawl data is updated each month with new web crawl data. **LinkRun has analyzed the July 2019 Common Crawl data set which contains >2.5 billion web pages and >17 terabytes of compressed data.** LinkRun uses a scheduler that automatically reads and processes new data as it is made available.<br>

 ## How to run LinkRun on your own

 LinkRun can run on any resource that supports the applications used in the pipline.
-For best results, LinkRun should be run on AWS provisioned resources.<br>
+For best results, LinkRun can be run on the following AWS provisioned resources:<br>
-To automate AWS resource provisioning and setup the [Pegasus automatic deployment platform](https://github.com/InsightDataScience/pegasus) is used.<br>
-The following modifications are introduced to the Pegasus scripts to add required dependencies for LinkRun:
+* AWS Elastic MapReduce (EMR) release 5.26.0, running Spark 2.4.3
+  * Bootstrap the cluster using the files `linkrun_emr_bootstrap.sh` and `sample_secrets/sample_secret_bootstrap.sh` (update this file with your configurations).
+* AWS RDS running Postgres 10.6
-* Replace /install/exvironment/install_env.sh with the file provided in this repo.
+* (Optional) EC2 instance with the Dash web UI

-Instructions to go here...
+  * To configure the connection between the web UI and the database run `sample_secrets/sample_webapp_secrets.sh` then `source ~/.bashrc`

+To run the LinkRun pipeline use `run_automation.sh`.
+To modify which data is processed by LinkRun modify the `src/automation/config.json` file.

+## Thank you for visiting LinkRun!